wp-plugins/loginradius-for-wordpress/readme.txt

 == Screenshots ==

 1. Screenshot-1: This screenshot displays loginradius interface for login section.
-Its showing all select provider with a slider option./tags/1.0/screenshot-1.png
+Its showing all the selected providers with a slider option./tags/2.0/screenshot-1.png
 2. Screenshot-2: This screenshot displays loginradius interface for comment section.
-Its showing all select provider with a slider option./tags/1.0/screenshot-2.png
+Its showing all select provider with a slider option./tags/2.0/screenshot-2.png
-3. Screenshot-3: This screenshot shows the default wordpress login with LoginRadius interface attached to it./tags/1.0/screenshot-3.png
+3. Screenshot-3: This screenshot shows the default wordpress login with LoginRadius interface attached to it./tags/2.0/screenshot-3.png

 == Changelog ==